marwinkirchhofs/m_code_manager/restructurization.md

 ## Get it to work
 * [ ] Preliminary
-    * [ ] Be sure about how to correctly add a subrepo to a project.
-Both with plain git, and with python (maybe do that after setting up the repos, and then just do by hand what you want to achieve automatically
+    * [x] Be sure about how to correctly to add a subrepo to a project.
-    * [ ] python API for fetching specific commits or versions of a repo, and also for getting the one that a repo is currently at (and its timestamp)
+    * [ ] API for fetching specific commits or versions of a repo, and also for getting the one that a repo is currently at (and its timestamp)
-    * [ ] check if I can do all the git repos in my git with according prefixing (like 'm_code_manager/<repo>' or if I need a separate git account for that)
+    * [x] check if I can do all the git repos in my git with according prefixing (like 'm_code_manager/<repo>' or if I need a separate git account for that)
 * [ ] Repo Creation
+    * [ ] actually add functionality to mcm itself to add a codemanager, because manually creating 3 git repos and the respective directories is a bit finnicky
-    * [ ] one repo per codemanager
+    * [x] one repo per codemanager
-    * [ ] per codemanager: one repo for scripts, one for templates
+    * [x] per codemanager: one repo for scripts, one for templates
 * [ ] Others
     * [ ] pretty sure you'll need some sort of xdg config file
     * [ ] mechanism to get the timestamp of the commit that mcm itself is on
+    * [ ] update the auto-completion: it also needs to check for functions available through GitUtil - that's safe, because every codemanager has a GitUtil, so if the codemanager doesn't have the command itself, it can fall through to git_util
 * [ ] Repo Integration
     * [ ] figure out where the templates repos should go. /opt?
 Needs to be somewhere where you have write permissions, or can obtain some.
 Would that